Self Guided Walking Holidays in Italy

 The Amalfi Coast

-The Amalfi Coast offers a stunning combination of sea, picturesque coastal towns and mountains, an abundance of both culture and nature.
+Some of our most popular Italy walking holidays take place on the Amalfi and Sorrentinian coasts.
+Hiking on the Amalfi Coast offers a stunning combination of sea, picturesque coastal towns and mountains, an abundance of both culture and nature.
 The landscape is varied and offers ever-changing views.
 It can be typically Mediterranean, intoxicating with its wild perfumed herbs, with myrtle shrubs, thyme, rosemary and mastic trees, or almost alpine with meadows and bare rocks.

 The Ligurian Coast

-The Ligurian coast, known as Italia’s ‘Flower Riviera’, will enchant you with its unique coastal and forest trails.
+Walking on the Ligurian coast, known as Italia’s ‘Flower Riviera’, will enchant you with its unique coastal and forest trails.
 It stretches from the French border all the way to Tuscany and offers wooded slopes plunging towards the sea, where fishing villages of tall, sorbet-coloured houses nest in small bays and coves.
 Fish and seafood dominate the local cuisine, as do rare white wines such as Sciacchetrà.

 The island of Sardinia has long been known for its sandy beaches and clear sea and is immensely popular as a summer retreat.
 Only recently its many unspoilt natural and cultural treasures have gotten the right attention from nature lovers and walkers.
 It is still possible to wander its many spectacular trails, enjoying the peace of a real hiker’s paradise.